-- “How do you start a cover letter in the U.S?”
+- “How do you start a cover letter in the U.S.?”

 The more sample cover letters I read, the more confused I became, because each one looked completely different.

-This course covers many best practices—as well as mistakes to avoid—when writing cover letters.
+In the resource library, you will learn many best practices—as well as mistakes to avoid—when writing cover letters.
 For example, one costly mistake candidates often make is sending the same generalized cover letter to several different positions.

 Cover letters should act as a bridge between your work experience and the job description.
 Each cover letter should be tailored to focus only on the skills and experience required in the job description.